Blythe Danner: Career

-In 1972, Danner portrayed Martha Jefferson in the film version of 1776.
-That same year, she played the unknowing wife of a husband who committed murder, opposite Peter Falk and John Cassavetes, in the Columbo episode "Étude in Black".
+In 1972, Danner portrayed Martha Jefferson, opposite Ken Howard as Thomas Jefferson, in the film version of 1776.
+That same year, she played Janice Benedict, the wife of an unfaithful husband who murders his lover, played by John Cassavetes, in the Columbo episode "Étude in Black".
+Danner was five months pregnant with her daughter, Gwyneth Paltrow, during production of the episode and her baby bump was visible in several scenes.

 Her earliest starring film role was opposite Alan Alda in To Kill a Clown (1972).
 Danner appeared in the episode of M*A*S*H entitled "The More I See You", playing the love interest of Alda's character Hawkeye Pierce.
-She played lawyer Amanda Bonner in television's Adam's Rib, opposite Ken Howard as Adam Bonner.
+She played lawyer Amanda Bonner in television's Adam's Rib, again opposite Howard as Adam Bonner.
 She played Zelda Fitzgerald in F. Scott Fitzgerald and 'The Last of the Belles' (1974).
 She was the eponymous heroine in the film Lovin' Molly (1974) (directed by Sidney Lumet).
 She appeared in Futureworld, playing Tracy Ballard with co-star Peter Fonda (1976).
 In the 1982 TV movie Inside the Third Reich, she played the wife of Albert Speer.
 In the film version of Neil Simon's semi-autobiographical play Brighton Beach Memoirs (1986), she portrayed a middle-aged Jewish mother.
 She has appeared in two films based on the novels of Pat Conroy, The Great Santini (1979) and The Prince of Tides (1991), as well as two television movies adapted from books by Anne Tyler, Saint Maybe and Back When We Were Grownups, both for the Hallmark Hall of Fame.